FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 6.1 Underpricing the Trip Charge

 The most common failure: no minimum trip charge, or one set below $150.
-A tech drives 22 minutes to clean 8 panes for $65 — fully loaded cost is $48 in labor + truck, leaving $17 gross.
-The owner thinks they made money; they paid themselves $11/hour to do it.
+A tech drives 22 minutes to clean 8 panes for $65 — fully loaded cost is near $48 in labor and truck, leaving ~$17 gross.
+The owner *thinks* they made money; they paid themselves about $11/hour.
+2027 floor: a $165 minimum in standard metros, ~$185 in high-cost coastal markets.

 6.2 Ignoring Route Density

-A crew running 5 jobs spread across 35 miles burns 2.4 hours of windshield time.
-The same 5 jobs in a 6-mile radius runs 0.7 hours of driving, freeing 1.7 hours for a 6th and 7th job — pure $420-$580 revenue at 80% incremental margin.
-Owner-operators who don't enforce a 15-mile-radius routing rule cap themselves at $380K-$450K in revenue.
+A crew running 5 jobs spread across 35 miles burns roughly 2.4 hours of windshield time.
+The same 5 jobs inside a 6-mile radius drives that to under an hour, freeing time for a 6th and 7th job — pure incremental revenue at very high margin.
+Owner-operators who don't enforce a 15-mile-radius routing rule tend to cap themselves around $380K-$450K in revenue.

 6.3 Hiring Solo Techs